beichenglangzi/KModules/Data Storage/README.md

 # Data Storage
 ### Basic Usage
 Suppose you want to store the player's name, highest score, and other information.
 With the above two modules included in your project, you only have to take three simple steps.
-First, create a simple class, inheriting the DataObject class:
+1. Write a class that inherits the DataObject class:
 ```
 class PlayerData: DataObject {
     @objc var name: String = ""